bahamas10/JSONSyntaxHighlight/README.md

 @property (nonatomic, strong) NSDictionary *nonStringAttributes;
 ```

-Set the attribute propertys to be used for the `NSAttributedStrings` for the JSON keys
+Set the attributes to be used for the `NSAttributedStrings` for the JSON keys
 and values (both string and non-string)

 ---